WooCommerce review

 Our verdict

-However, as with most things, it’s not perfect.
-WooCommerce is a self-hosted solution which means it’s your responsibility to manage hosting, updates and security yourself.
+However, as with many things, it’s not perfect.
+WooCommerce is a self-hosted solution, which means it’s down to you to manage hosting, updates and security.
 Costs can also increase over time if you select a large number of paid plug-ins to improve functionality.

 Pros and cons